Xbox-QuAIL/xbox-quail.github.io/research/weak_sup.md

    Filter and deduplicate semantic visual features omnipresent in scenes.
 Eg. trees, walking trails, or grass, prevalent in the outdoor park setting of our environment Giantmap.
 The final set of masks represents the semantics of a target game captured in unsupervised playthroughs, making them suitable candidates for visual bug augmentation.

 - **Process:**
-   Uses CLIP to extract embeddings of each masked region for both autonomous and interactive filtering.
-Autonomous filtering involves clustering embeddings using Hierarchical Agglomerative Clustering (HAC) and resampling masks from each cluster to balance distribution.
-Interactive filtering allows users to select or reject certain masks using text prompts before clustering.
+   Uses pretrained image-text models to extract embeddings of each masked region for both autonomous and interactive filtering.
+Autonomous filtering involves clustering embeddings and resampling masks from each cluster to balance distribution.
+Interactive filtering allows users to select or reject certain masks using human guided text prompts before clustering.

 #### **3. Augmentation Stage:**
 - **Objective:**